This post was last updated on October 5th, 2020 at 05:27 pm

 Gather Positive Photos Of Yourself:

-In order to remove mugshots you are going to need some ammo to make it happen.
-In this case that means as many positive images of yourself that you can find.
+In order to remove mugshots, you will need some ammo to make it happen.
+In this case, that means as many positive images of yourself that you can find.

 Look online, on your computer, on your phone, old photo albums, anywhere you can.
 You want to pull together a solid collection of images that you would feel comfortable promoting online.
 If you’re someone who doesn’t like getting their picture taken very much, it’s time to bite the bullet and take a few.

 This is actually a very common concern that a lot of people have when trying to remove mugshots, but here’s how you need to think about it.
 You already have a negative image floating around on the internet that is likely harming your reputation, so the worst-case scenario has already happened.
 Adding some positive pictures into the mix will only help things.

 Remember, when it comes to this part of the process the more images you have the better.
 Each new image file you upload is another picture that could potentially suppress, outrank, or remove your mugshot from prominent search result positions.
 When it comes to mugshot removal via suppression it’s a numbers game, and the more positive images you can get out there the better.

 Another thing to keep in mind here is that there is value in using different images.
 This is actually a common mistake that can drastically reduce the effectiveness of a campaign.